Do I Need a Maritime Attorney After an Accident at Sea?

-In a standard neg prove that ligence case, you must prove that your Employer’s the employer’sat-fault party’s negligence was a cause in the main reason for the accident.
-However, under the Jones Act, you must only have to prove that the your employer was negligent in any way.
+In a standard negligence case, you must prove that your employer’s negligence was a cause in the main reason for the accident.
+However, under the Jones Act, you must only have to prove that your employer was negligent in any way.
 If the employer is only one-percent responsible for the accident, then you are entitled to damages.

 Under general maritime law, the vessel owner has a duty to provide a seaworthy vessel.
 Unseaworthiness is when a vessel is not reasonably fit for its intended purpose.
 A classic example of unseaworthiness is a line parting and striking a worker and injuring the worker.
 Unseaworthiness is often called liability without fault.

 Additionally, maritime law provides for protects injured seaman through a provision called maintenance and cure.
 Maintenance is the right of a seaman to a stipend for basic living expenses like food and lodging when injured on a working vessel.
 Cure is payment of medical expenses by and treatment by the Employer.
 The right of a seaman to medical care and treatment when injured on a working vessel.
 To qualify for maintenance and cure, you must prove that you were injured while working on a ship during the course of your employment.